Dans-labs/spacy-dans/README.md

-# spacy-dans
+# Spacy DANS
-Spacy based Machine Learning pipeline for CLARIAH WP3 task on Dataverse metadata enrichment
+This is Spacy based Machine Learning pipeline for CLARIAH WP3 task on Dataverse metadata enrichment.
+It's being developed by DANS R&D group in the CLARIAH project.

 # CLARIAH WP3 Challenges for FAIR CMDI metadata